amitfin/retry/README.md

 Notes:
 1. The service does not propagate inner service failures (exceptions) since the retries are done in the background.
 However, the service logs a warning when the inner function fails (on every attempt).
 It also logs an error when the maximum amount of retries is reached.
 2. This service can be used for absolute state changes (like turning on the lights).
 But it has limitations by nature.
 For example, it shouldn't be used for sequence of actions, when the order matters.
-3. In group-call mode (`individually` is false) retries are called only on invalid entities when the failure is because of the entity's unavailability or unexpected state.
+3. In a group-call mode (`individually` is false) retries are called only on invalid entities when the failure is because of the entity's unavailability or unexpected state.
 Valid entities are removed before calling the inner service.
 In individual-call mode this behavior is irrelevant since each call has a single entity.

 ## Install
 HACS is the preferred and easier way to install the component, and can be done by using this My button: